Dairy Free Shepherd’s Pie

 Freezer: Allow leftovers to cool completely then transfer to an airtight container.
 Store in the freezer for up to 3 months.
 Thaw in the fridge when ready to enjoy.

-Additional Dairy Free Dinners You Might Enjoy:
+Additional Dairy Free Dinner Recipes:

 Did you make this recipe?
 Rate and review it down below!
 I’d love to hear from you.